knetikmedia/knetikcloud-ruby-client/docs/MediaVideosApi.md

 opts = {
   exclude_flagged: true, # BOOLEAN | Skip videos that have been flagged by the current user
-  filter_videos_by_uploader: nil, # Object | Filter for videos by uploader id
+  filter_videos_by_uploader: 56, # Integer | Filter for videos by uploader id
   filter_category: "filter_category_example", # String | Filter for videos from a specific category by id
   filter_tagset: "filter_tagset_example", # String | Filter for videos with specified tags (separated by comma)
   filter_videos_by_name: "filter_videos_by_name_example", # String | Filter for videos which name *STARTS* with the given string
-  filter_videos_by_contributor: nil, # Object | Filter for videos with contribution from the artist specified by ID
+  filter_videos_by_contributor: 56, # Integer | Filter for videos with contribution from the artist specified by ID
-  filter_videos_by_author: nil, # Object | Filter for videos with an artist as author specified by ID
+  filter_videos_by_author: 56, # Integer | Filter for videos with an artist as author specified by ID
   filter_has_author: true, # BOOLEAN | Filter for videos that have an author set if true, or that have no author if false
   filter_has_uploader: true, # BOOLEAN | Filter for videos that have an uploader set if true, or that have no uploader if false
   filter_related_to: "filter_related_to_example", # String | Filter for videos that have designated a particular video as the TO of a relationship.
 Pattern should match VIDEO_ID or VIDEO_ID:DETAILS to match with a specific details string as well